in-droid/RProjects/README.md

-# RProject for predicting energy usage (classification and regression) with machine learning.
+# RProject for predicting energy usage
+## Classification and regression with machine learning